Leonard Sweet: Early life

-Leonard Sweet was raised in the Methodist tradition, attending the Free Methodist Church and Pilgrim Holiness Church as a child.
+Leonard Sweet was raised in the [Wesleyan] tradition.
+His mother Mabel Boggs Sweet was ordained in the Pilgrim Holiness Church, then the Free Methodist Church.

-Growing up, the Sweet family always attended Methodist watchnight services on New Year's Eve.
+Growing up, the Sweet family always attended holiness camp-meetings and Methodist watchnight services on New Year's Eve.

 Academic engagements

 Before his current seminary positions, Sweet had been E. Stanley Jones Professor of Evangelism, Vice President of Academic Affairs, and Dean of the Theological School at Drew from 1995 to 2015.
 Prior to his appointments at Drew University, he served as President and Professor of Church History at United Theological Seminary, Dayton, Ohio.
 His first academic administration position was as Provost and Associate Professor of Church History at Colgate Rochester Divinity School/Bexley Hall/Crozer Theological Seminary.

 Sweet is founder and President of SpiritVenture Ministries and owner of the preaching resource website www.preachthestory.com.
 He also founded in 2020 a new publishing company called The Salish Sea Press.
 His writings focus on the study of Semiotics.

 He is the author of more than sixty books, hundreds of articles (many of a scholarly and technical nature), and over 80 prefaces/forewords to others' books.
 He has published over 1500 sermons in the journal Homiletics, Preachingplus.com, sermons.com and preachthestory.com.
 In 2005, Sweet created the first open-source preaching website called Wikiletics.com.
 Sweet posts weekly podcasts on iTunes entitled Napkin Scribbles and posts on YouTube a weekly LenTalk.

 Sweet has served a term on the council of the American Society of Church History and was an associate editor of the Journal of the American Academy of Religion for ten years.
 An honors and Phi Beta Kappa graduate of the University of Richmond, he earned his Master of Divinity degree from Colgate/Rochester/Bexley Hall/Crozer and PhD from the University of Rochester.
 Sweet is the recipient of honorary Doctorates of Divinity from University of Richmond, Baker University, Lebanon Valley College, Coe College, and Otterbein College.